rknambiar/prometheus_frontier_explorer/README.md

 ## Authors/About Us
 Harsh Kakashaniya ([harshkakashaniya](https://github.com/harshkakashaniya)) - I am a Masters of Engineering in Robotics student at the University of Maryland, College Park.
-I am intereted in mobile robots.<br />
+I am intereted in mobile robots.<br /> <br />
 Rohitkrishna Nambiar ([rohit517](https://github.com/rohit517)) - I am a Masters of Engineering in Robotics student at the University of Maryland, College Park.
 I am intereted in computer vision and machine learning for autonomous robots.